Brazilian Lemonade

 Method

-- Add the lime pulp, cooled lime-zest–infused condensed milk, cold water, sugar, and ice to a blender.
-Blend until completely smooth and creamy, about 30–45 seconds.
+- Add the lime pulp, cooled lime-zest–infused condensed milk, cold water, sugar, and ice into a high-speed blender.
+Blend for about 30–45 seconds until fully smooth and creamy.
+The mixture should look pale, slightly frothy, and evenly emulsified with no visible pulp chunks.